zoey-git/gatsby/docs/blog/2019-02-28-Reactiflux-post/index.md

 showImageInArticle: false

 ---
 Below is a transcript of an interview with Kyle Mathews and Chris Biscardi on Reactiflux.
-Read on to hear Kyle and Chris answer questions about Gatsby.
+Read on to hear Kyle and Chris answer the most burning questions about Gatsby.
 [Original post is here](https://www.reactiflux.com/transcripts/gatsby-team/ "Reactiflux").

 Date of interview: December 13 2018